zegelin/samsung-hvac-mtqq/README.md

 - [ ] Sub WRC emulation (in-progress)
 - [ ] MQTT integration

-This project also contains partial emulators for the Main WRC, Indoor Units, and ERVs.
+This project also contains partial emulators for the Main WRC, Indoor Units, and ERVs to aid in reverse-engineering the WRC protocol.

 ## Compatibility and Limitations